loveencounterflow/jsonick/README.md

     }
     ```

-    and both outputs are still Sigil-compliant.
+    and both outputs are still CDE-TNVX-compliant.

 -->